Starexify/Cosmicore/README.md

 # Cosmicore

-**Please note:** This is just an alpha version, so some features may not be fully implemented yet.
-We appreciate your patience and feedback as we develop this project!
+**Please note:** This is just an alpha version, so expect that features may be buggy or not fully implemented yet.
+We would appreciate your feedback and ideas as we work on this project!

 ## About
 Cosmicore is a brand-new meteors mod for minecraft, inspired by the nostalgia of the old Falling Meteors mod, but with a whole lot more.